Utshab500/my-tech-assets/k8-single-ingress-to-multiple-backend/README.md

 ### Nginx
 ![alt text](image.png)
 <br>
 The Nginx is serving `404 Not Found` because I only deployed the default `Nginx` docker image straight from `dockerhub.io`.
 Hence the container inside the pod do not have any resource in `/nginx/` path.
-Rather I would have served the default page in `/` but I do not have the ingress path for `/`
+Rather it would have served the default page in `/` but I do not have the ingress path for `/`

 ### Apache
 ![alt text](image-1.png)